Gail Patrick: Career

-Patrick was so afraid of the camera that she made it a point to never see her films.
+Patrick was so uncomfortable in front of the camera that she made it a point to never see her films.
 In 1979, she screened a print of My Man Godfrey given to her by a friend, and she watched herself on screen for the first time.
-"My fright emerged as haughtiness and I can see where I got my image as a snob, a meanie," Patrick said.
-"And it's the movie that typed me and the one I'm still asked about."
+"My fright emerged as haughtiness and I can see where I got my image as a snob, a meanie", Patrick said.
 She said director Gregory La Cava told her she should suck on lemons and beat up little children to prepare for the role of Cornelia Bullock.
-La Cava borrowed Patrick from Paramount again for his next film, Stage Door—"where I was never nastier".
+La Cava borrowed Patrick from Paramount again for his next film, Stage Door.
+"I was never nastier", she said.